mithunpagadwar/TikTikvideo/replit.md

 ## Overview

-TikTik is a full-featured video sharing platform combining elements from YouTube and TikTok.
-Built with vanilla JavaScript, the platform enables users to upload videos, live stream, create short-form vertical videos, and monetize their content through creator wallets and tips.
-The application uses Firebase for authentication and data storage, Cloudflare R2 for video hosting, and Stripe for payment processing.
+TikTik is a full-featured video sharing platform that combines YouTube and TikTok-style functionality.
+The platform enables users to upload regular videos, create short-form vertical content, live stream with real-time recording, and monetize their content through creator tips and payouts.
+Built with vanilla JavaScript on the frontend and serverless functions on the backend, TikTik emphasizes simplicity, security, and scalability while providing a rich user experience with PWA support, dark/light themes, and real-time video management.

 ## User Preferences